Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-When Jayesh is driving traffic lights never turn red
+Jayesh invented the question mark.

-Updated on: [7/6/2025]
+Updated on: [8/6/2025]
 <!-- #jokeEnd -->